tccfug/event-manager/README.md

   - Send iCal with notification
 - Records RSVPs to events
 - Allows users to subscribe to the feed and be notified of submissions, approvals and/or upcoming events
+- Provide an RSS feed of events

+event.tccfug.com
+/list
+/new
+/edit